“Good Enough” is just not enough anymore!

 - Lack of data integrity

 - No self-service or delegated admin functionality

 - Difficult to know who is still engaged

 - Inability to take action on change of partner relationship

 - Lack of auditability

-These gaps, when left unaddressed present weaknesses that hackers can and do exploit to penetrate a company’s systems.
-All of these gaps make it nearly impossible to answer key questions such as:
+These gaps, when left unaddressed present exploitable weaknesses; furthermore all of these gaps make it nearly impossible to answer simple key questions such as:

 - How many non-employees do we have working for us right now?